 That’s what I thought.
 I believed what we create online is permanent which is why we’ve advised our kids not to post on Facebook anything they wouldn’t want their grandmother (or future employer) to read.
 But now I know it’s more complex: project forward, not 10 years but 100.
 The vice-president of Google, Vint Cerf, recently warned that we face a “forgotten generation, or even a forgotten century” (ours) because our digital lives, far from being preserved forever, may sink into a black hole.

 Last week I was on a panel to discuss the topic From Letters to Twitter at the Sydney Jewish Museum as part of the Sydney Writers’ Festival.
 A bit of research beforehand revealed a debate is raging among historians and computer geeks about, well, not the death of the letter, but the permanency of what’s replaced it.
 One side argues we’re living through an explosion of personal writing and documentation unprecedented in human history.
 There are tens of millions of blogs.
 More than a billion people are on Facebook.
 And unlike earlier centuries, the ‘peasants’ are documenting their lives today.
 We’ll know from first-hand accounts how it feels to be poor and oppressed.

-Sure, most people depict only the sunny side of life on Facebook but emails and private Facebook messages to friend or lover, and some blogs can be as personal as any letter.
-If you don’t believe me, read this.
+Sure, most people depict only the sunny side of life on Facebook but emails and private Facebook messages to friends or lovers, and some blogs can be as personal as any letter.
+If you don’t believe me, read.
 The problem for future historians and biographers, the optimists argue, will be an excess of words.
 So please delete, delete, delete.